Sore feet with new KURUs? Why is that?

 Your body may need time to adjust to the new levels of anatomical support you experience with our patented KURUSOLE technology, and we suggest you follow the break-in procedure even if this isn’t your first pair of KURUs.

-Here are a few suggestions that have helped many with this same problem:
+Here are a few suggestions that have helped other customers:

-As with any high-quality orthotic, letting your feet adjust to the support of the KURUSOLE™ with HEELHUGR™ technology is to be expected.
+As with any high-quality orthotic, letting your feet adjust to the support of the KURUSOLE technology is necessary.
 This may result in soreness or tenderness for the first few weeks of wear.

 KURU is designed to support your feet as the foundation of your body, which includes proper alignment.
 Sometimes, re-aligning your body by modifying the way you stand and walk can cause discomfort until your body becomes used to the improved position.

-For the first two weeks, wear the shoes for 2-3 hours each day and then switch to another pair of shoes.
+For the first two weeks, wear the shoes for 2 to 3 hours each day and then switch to another pair of shoes.

-For the next two weeks, wear them for 3-5 hours each day.
-Once again switching to another pair of shoes.
-This will allow a healthy transition for your body as it gets used to the support.
+For the next two weeks, wear them for 3 to 5 hours each day, once again switching to another pair of shoes afterward.
+This will allow your body to make a healthy transition to the new levels of support.

-Over time, the innovative KURUSOLE™ footbed will soften and mold to your feet.
-Our insole uses advanced, heat reactive foams that use your body heat to mold to the unique contours of your feet.
+Over time, our ULTIMATE INSOLES will soften and mold to your feet.
+Our insoles use advanced foams that react to your body heat and mold to the unique contours of your feet.

-KURU offers incredible heel support, with a natural, foot-shaped forefoot.
-This unique design may activate different muscle groups.
-Activating new muscle groups can create some soreness.
-In this case, give your body a little time to adapt to this natural, flexible forefoot design.
+KURU offers incredible heel support, with a naturally shaped forefoot.
+This unique design may activate different muscle groups, which can create some soreness.
+Give your body a little time to adapt to this natural, flexible forefoot design.

-We've shared this advice with numerous customers.
-Following are some of the responses we've received:
+We've shared this advice with numerous customers, and here are some of their responses: